Katha, Myanmar: What to pack, what to wear, and when to go [2024]

 Travel adapter

-A plug adapter that supports outlet types A, C, D, G and I. Be careful to get the correct kind.
-Most adapters on sale are just plug changers and require your devices to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A, C, D, G and I. It's important that you get the necessary kind.
+Many adapters currently being sold are simply plugs and require your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should work in most countries.

 What to do in Katha, Myanmar